 3. The Curriculum

-Here is yet another area in which many differences can be found even among conventional MBA programs.
+Course content is yet another area in which many differences can be found even among conventional MBA programs.
 Some business schools offer well-rounded yet inflexible curricula in which all students take the same courses to receive what program organizers believe is the optimal business education.
-Others, like the Online MBA program at Santa Clara University, believe in a customizable experience in which students may select a concentration in a specialty like finance or data science and fill out their schedule with elective courses to tailor their education to their own needs and goals.
+Others, like the Online MBA program at Santa Clara University, believe in a customizable experience in which students may select a concentration in a specialty like finance or data science.
+Then, they fill out their schedule with elective courses to tailor their education to their own needs and goals.

-Conversely, executive MBA programs are usually pitched at a generalist, strategic level in order to help their management-class students develop new leadership skills and mindsets to thrive in and advance beyond their current roles.
-The desired outcome upon completion of an executive MBA program is an upper management position, so their coursework focuses on the development of a managerial skill set that can help professionals excel at the highest level in any industry or company.4
+Conversely, executive MBA programs are usually pitched at a generalist, strategic level in order to help students develop new leadership skills and mindsets to thrive in and advance beyond their current roles.
+The desired outcome upon completion of an executive MBA program is an upper management position, so the coursework focuses on the development of a managerial skill set that can help professionals excel at the highest level in any industry or company.

 4. Career Paths